Assam: 40-day Integrated Health Campaign launched in Guwahati

-Guwahati: Following similar initiatives in Assam’s Nagaon, Tinsukia, and Cachar, Deputy Commissioner of Kamrup (Metro), Sumit Sattawan, flagged off a 40-day Integrated Health Campaign on Tuesday during a ceremony held at the District Commissioner’s office premises in Guwahati.
+Guwahati: Following similar initiatives in Assam’s Nagaon, Tinsukia, and Cachar, District Commissioner (DC) of Kamrup (Metro), Sumit Sattawan, flagged off a 40-day Integrated Health Campaign on Tuesday in Guwahati.

-The objective of this campaign is to reach out to at-risk populations for screening, testing, and linkages to treatment of STIs, HIV, TB, Hepatitis B & C through a hybrid outreach approach, according to a release.
+The objective of this campaign is to reach out to at-risk populations for screening, testing, and linkages to treatment of STIs, HIV, TB, Hepatitis B & C through a hybrid outreach approach, according to a press release.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Inaugurating the campaign, Sumit Sattawan said, “The Integrated Health Campaign in the district will help in not only detecting People Living with HIV (PLHIV) but also putting them into treatment immediately.”
+Inaugurating the campaign, DC Sumit Sattawan said, “The Integrated Health Campaign in the district will help in not only detecting People Living with HIV (PLHIV) but also putting them into treatment immediately.”

 He further stated that the campaign team would use a hybrid outreach approach to screen, test, and connect people living with HIV, STIs, TB, and Hepatitis B & C to appropriate treatment services.